$\Lambda_{c}(2910)$ and $\Lambda_{c}(2940)$ productions in $p \bar{p}$ annihilation: SUMMARY

-In addition to the cross sections, the $D^{0}p$ invariant mass spectra of the $p \bar{p}$ and $K^{-}p$ scattering processes are also estimated with $\sqrt{s}=8$ GeV in this work.
-Our results indicate that the dominant contributions come from $\Lambda_{c}(2910)$ for all three processes, indicating that the expected structure around 2.9 GeV in the $D^{0}p$ invariant mass spectra should correspond to $\Lambda_{c}(2910)$.
-The contributions from $\Lambda_c(2940)$ introduce a subtle asymmetry in the peak structure.
-It is expected that the estimations in the present work could be tested by further experimental measurements at $\mathrm{\bar{P}ANDA}$ and J-PARC in the future.
+The differential cross sections for the $p \bar{p} \rightarrow \bar{\Lambda}_{c} D^{0} p$ process are also estimated with $\sqrt{s}=8$ GeV in this work.
+For the $D^{0}p$ invariant mass spectrum, the contributions from $\Lambda_{c}(2286)$ and light-meson play the role of the background.
+In addition, our estimations indicate that the dominant contributions to the structure between 2.9 and 3.0 GeV come from $\Lambda_{c}(2910)$, indicating that the expected structure in the $D^{0}p$ invariant mass spectra should corresponds to $\Lambda_{c}(2910)$ rather than $\Lambda_{c}(2940)$.
+It is expected that the estimations in the present work could be tested by further experimental measurements at $\mathrm{\bar{P}ANDA}$ in future.